 A full compliment of over 400 varieties and species of medicinal and culinary herbs.
 Mostly 'Western' in nature, although we have started developing our collection of Chinese and other Asian medicinals.
 Our cut culinary herbs are available as a part of our CSA program, as well as being sold to restaurants, health food stores, and gourmet stores.
 We sell all of our herb varieties as plants or seedlings at our Spring Plant Sales.
 And we also hand-create a line of healing herbal salves, ointments, and lip balms, as well as some tinctures.

 We can confidently say we produce absolutely awesome eggs!
+The best around!
 Our eggs are from pasture-raised heritage hens in every shade and color.

 We love teaching and sharing and regularly offer all sorts of workshops and courses at the farm and online.